GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/maximize-ad-relevance/index.md

 world where people's data is better protected, while ads can continue to drive marketing outcomes that support a dynamic and open web.

-## How can ad tech solutions offer interest-based advertising without third-party cookies?
+## How can ad tech offer interest-based advertising without third-party cookies?

 Today, interest-based advertisers typically set up the following for campaigns through their ad tech providers: